 - TOEFL (PBT) Test Score of 527 (only if IELTS is not available) OR

-The duration of the course is 52 weeks, including 12 weeks holidays.
-Students must attend a minimum of twenty (20) face to face timetabled hours per week and self- paced study of 10 hours per week.
+The duration of the course is 52 weeks including 12 weeks holiday.
+The Students must attend a minimum of twenty (20) face to face time tabled hours per week.

 Main Campus: 8 Francis Street, Perth, WA 6000

 |Unit Code||Unit Name||Elective/Core|